 The mining permit challenged by environmentalists and the local government authority

-In 2020, the Court had yet approved the permit but the original decision was challenged by the Swedish Environmental Protection Agency, the County Administrative Board of Gotland, the local government authority, and “a number of environmental organizations and private individuals“.
+In 2020, the Court approved the permit but the original decision was challenged by the Swedish Environmental Protection Agency, the County Administrative Board of Gotland, the local government authority, and “a number of environmental organizations and private individuals“.

 The plaintiffs claim the activity disturbs the nearby 928 km2 (328 square miles) of groundwater and deteriorates the protected aquatic ecosystem.
-The Court then considered the environmental impact assessment made by Cementa was insufficient to clear uncertainties on the consequences of the activity.
+The Court then considered the environmental impact assessment made by Cementa insufficient to clear uncertainties on the consequences of the activity.
 As such, “encumbered with significant shortcomings“, the Supreme Land and Environmental Court felt not able to take a position and decided to reject Cementa’s application for a mining permit at Slite’s plant.

 In 2016, the associations had already asked to revoke the permit for the damage caused to the Natura 2000’s protected area and the “inconvenience to nearby residents“.
 The Court had found the conditions were met so that the activities could be authorized.

-Slite presented as the future first carbon neutral cement plant
+Slite presented as the future first carbon-neutral cement plant

-The decision comes after HeidelbergCement Group announced in June 2021 the ambition to make the site of Slite the world’s first carbon neutral cement plant.
+The decision comes after HeidelbergCement Group announced in June 2021 the ambition to make the site of Slite the world’s first carbon-neutral cement plant.

 The cement industry is an important producer of carbon, mostly due to the way limestone is processed.
 Rocks are crushed and burned to extract calcium, the binding agent to produce cement, while small balls of carbon emerge, the clinkers, leading to CO2 emissions.

-Cement accounts for 4% to 8% of the global carbon emissions (whether energy used to produce cement is taken into account).
+Cement accounts for 4% to 8% of global carbon emissions (whether the energy used to produce cement is taken into account).
 Cementa’s activity in Gotland is alone responsible for about 3% of all of Sweden’s carbon footprint.